hypertrace/hypertrace-docs-website/src/pages/arch/index.md

 [hypertrace-UI](ttps://github.com/hypertrace/hypertrace-ui) talks to [hypertrace-GraphQL](ttps://github.com/hypertrace/hypertrace-graphql) service which serves the GraphQL API which queries data from downstream services.
 GraphQL services talks to [gateway service](https://github.com/hypertrace/gateway-service).

-[Attribute service](https://github.com/hypertrace/Attributes-service) fetches all attributes relevant to the scope of what is being shown on UI from Mongo, where it also stores attributes.
+[Attribute service](https://github.com/hypertrace/Attributes-service) fetches all attributes relevant to the scope of what is being shown on UI from [document store](https://github.com/hypertrace/document-store), where it also stores attributes.
 All of this metadata assists the UI and backend to perform things in a generic fashion, like
 - All String attributes in the UI can have a different look at feel and also different operations that can be supported on them(in the explorer).
 - The backend also uses part of the information(like the sources) to figure out where to fetch data from i.e. query-service vs entity-service.